VolkanSah/How-to-Use-Docker/README.md

 # How to Use Docker
 ![Docker How to use it](docker.jpg)

 This guide provides detailed instructions on using Docker, including commands and solutions to common problems.
-For installation instructions, please go to the official Docker documentation at [docker.com](https://www.docker.com).
+The Docker commands provided in this guide are platform-independent and should work across different operating systems such as Ubuntu, Debian, and others.
+For installation instructions specific to your platform, please go to the official Docker documentation at [docker.com](https://www.docker.com).

 ## Table of Contents